 Diagnosing cerebral palsy can take time as symptoms may not be noticeable until a child reaches one to three years of age.
 In addition, because cerebral palsy affects children differently, the indicators of cerebral palsy may vary.
 If you suspect your child may have cerebral palsy, it is important to see a doctor right away.

 While there are many causes, cerebral palsy has been associated with birth injuries, when the oxygen to the baby’s brain is cut off during labor and delivery.
 If a doctor or health care professional doesn’t promptly detect and address the issue, the baby may develop cerebral palsy.
 If you had a difficult labor and you suspect your child’s cerebral palsy was due do to medical error, you should speak to a medical malpractice attorney right away.

 The experienced birth injury attorneys at the New York City firm of Dansker & Aspromonte have helped numerous clients whose children have cerebral palsy.
 Over the years, we have recovered millions.
-Contact a New York cerebral palsy lawyer now at 800-510-9695.
+Contact one of our attorneys now at 212-732-2929.
 You can also reach us online.